Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Experiments and Results

-When our testing dataset was not acquired with a similar acquisition protocol to our UMD training dataset, we used HACA3 for image harmonization and imputation.
-An example of acquired and harmonized images from an out-of-domain dataset from people with multiple sclerosis~(PwMS) are shown in Fig.~\ref{fig:treat_acq_harm}.
+Due to the scarcity of publicly available datasets with paired MPRAGE and FGATIR images, we applied our method to a real-world clinical trial dataset~\cite{mowry2025cct} of people with multiple sclerosis~(PwMS) to show additional qualitative results.{1(b)}{MODIFIED} When our testing dataset was not acquired with a similar acquisition protocol to our UMD training dataset, we used HACA3 for image harmonization and imputation.
+An example of acquired and harmonized images from this out-of-domain dataset of PwMS is shown in Fig.~\ref{fig:treat_acq_harm}.
 We used the harmonized images as input to Model~\#2.
 The predicted parameter maps and calculated multi-TI images for one subject are shown in Fig.~\ref{fig:treatms-multi}.
-Since this dataset does not have paired T$_1$-w images, we could not calculate ground truth parameter maps for comparison.
-However, we can assume our harmonized T$_1$-w image to be an MPRAGE because HACA3 used an MPRAGE as the harmonization target.
+Validation of this out-of-domain dataset is challenging due to the absence of ground truth FGATIR images.
+In the absence of direct FGATIR ground truth, we evaluated the fidelity of the synthesized MPRAGE images relative to that of the harmonized MPRAGE images.
 The PSNR and SSIM of the synthetic MPRAGE images in the PwMS dataset are $33.76 \pm 2.28$ and $0.9967 \pm 0.0012$, respectively.
 This experiment shows that by using HACA3 on out-of-domain data, SyMTIC is robust to changes in image acquisition parameters.